nroumiantzeff/nroumiantzeff.github.io/README.md

 # nroumiantzeff.github.io

-js-antescript: a JavaScript metal-language with intrinsic point-free composition and declarative specifiction and implementation of functions, interfaces and name-spaces
+js-antescript: a metal-language designed to solve the Expression Problem

 js-effectuality: a unique pure functional type to abstract any side-effect, beyond Monads and Hughes Arrow